 Series 668 Filbert - Short Handle: These brushes are capable of giving broad marks with a soft edge.

-Series 777 Watercolor Aquarelle - Short Handle (clear): This brush is excellent for creating washes, edges, or shapes.
-These brushes also features a transparent handle with bevelled edges, designed to be used for burnishing, scraping, or as a palette knife.
+Series 777 One Stroke - Short Handle (clear): This brush is excellent for creating washes, edges, or shapes.
+They feature a transparent handle with bevelled edges, designed to be used for burnishing, scraping, or as a palette knife.

 Series 888 Fan - Short Handle: This finishing brush is mostly used for portraiture and landscapes.
 Excellent for blending, softening edges, and creating textures.